Binary-Ninja/controller-tester/README.md

 Interested in controller support for `pygame-ce`?
 Join the [Pygame Community Discord](https://discord.com/invite/pygame)!

 ## How To Use
 Simply download or copy the `controllertest.py` file to your system (optionally also grabbing the `gamecontrollerdb.txt` file).
 This project was built on Python 3.12.2, but will probably work on earlier versions.
-Feel free to try out different versions of `pygame-ce`.
-You can change what mapping file the program is looking for by editing the code.
-It should be near the top of the file and be pretty obvious.
+Feel free to try out different versions of `pygame-ce` and SDL to see what changes.
+The included database is there for testing purposes and can be found [here](https://github.com/mdqinc/SDL_GameControllerDB).

 This program supports hot-plugging and can handle multiple controllers at once.
 There is a graphical interface where you can cycle through the controllers the system can see and view the state of their axes and buttons.
 The program will also generate a log file `controllertest.log`, which you can view to see the controllers being added and removed.
 Setting the main logger's level to `DEBUG` instead of `INFO` will also show the generated `Joystick` events, as well as the `Controller` events for axis and button updates.

+Feel free to open up the code and take a look around!

 ## Known Issues / Interesting Things
 `Controller.id` is the device index, not the instance id, so it is unreliable after devices have been added and removed.
 This program works around that by forcing a `pygame.CONTROLLERDEVICEREMAPPED` event (which has the instance id) by using `Controller.set_mapping(Controller.get_mapping())`.
 Controllers reside in a pending list until the remap event happens.
 View the code to see how it works.